southfox/annotation-acc-pack/android/README.md

 ## Exploring the code

-This section describes how the sample app code design uses recommended best practices to deploy the annotations features.

-For detail about the APIs used to develop this sample, see the [OpenTok Android SDK Reference](https://tokbox.com/developer/sdks/android/reference/) and [Android API Reference](http://developer.android.com/reference/packages.html).
+For detail about the APIs used to develop this accelerator pack, see the [OpenTok Android SDK Reference](https://tokbox.com/developer/sdks/android/reference/) and [Android API Reference](http://developer.android.com/reference/packages.html).

+_**NOTE:** The accelerator pack contains logic used for logging.
+This is used to submit anonymous usage data for internal TokBox purposes only.
+We request that you do not modify or remove any logging code in your use of this accelerator pack._

 ### Class design

-The following classes represent the software design for the OpenTok Annotations Accelerator Pack.

 | Class        | Description  |
 | ------------- | ------------- |